 Many students profit greatly from spending part or all of their Junior year abroad.
 For information on the available programs, visit the Office of International Programs, located in Hovey House.
 At OIP, you can obtain information on the steps for applying for study abroad and begin researching programs according to your academic and geographic areas of interest.
 As you follow the steps in applying, you may be required to get History Department approval.
-This can be obtained from department administrators or from Prof. Rob Savage.
+This can be obtained from department administrators.

 It is not always possible to know what courses will be available when you actually arrive at the foreign-study program; the course listings you have are generally tentative and subject to change.
 This is no cause for alarm.
 As a rule, any course which you take in an approved foreign study program and which is labeled "history" can count toward your major.

 As many as four foreign studies courses (worth twelve credits) can be accepted toward major requirements, as long as six of the ten courses required for the major (worth at least 18 credits) are taken at Boston College during the regular academic year.
 Most foreign-study courses are accepted for major elective (not upper-division) credit.
 The precise allocation of foreign study courses to major requirements is normally accomplished after you return to BC.
 It is very rare for students to experience any difficulty in completing major requirements if they have made a good start on the major before they travel abroad.